FredKSchott/snowpack/docs/docs/04-features.md

 ## Features

-Snowpack supports the following file types with no configuration:
+Snowpack ships with built-in support for the following file types, no configuration required:

 - JavaScript (`.js`, `.mjs`)
 - TypeScript (`.ts`, `.tsx`)